Your body has a default system to produce and use energy, but what if you could change it to make it more efficient?

 Improve Body Composition

 Fat percentage, body mass index and weight are associated with metabolic inflexibility (study).
-Because of their body composition, obese subjects show an increased energy production from carbohydrates, but considerably lower from fats (study).
+Obese subjects show an increased energy production from carbohydrates, but considerably lower from fats (study).

-We naturally have metabolic flexibility, but modern society and lifestyle are the main cause of metabolic inflexibility.
-In this post, however, we saw how to solve this and achieve metabolic flexibility.
+You naturally have metabolic flexibility, but modern society and lifestyle are the main cause of metabolic inflexibility.